-Overhead contrasting colour handrails must be at a minimum of 1900mm from floor level; if higher, they must be fitted with fixed strap hangers spaced at approximately 380mm apart.
+Overhead contrasting colour handrails must be at a minimum of 1900mm from floor level to the underside of the lowest part of the rail; if higher, they must be fitted with fixed strap hangers spaced at approximately 380mm apart.

 Stanchion/handrail maximum cross-section dimension must be in the range of 30-35mm and must be of a circular or elliptical cross section.